 If you enjoy being physically active and you want to share your knowledge and enthusiasm with children and teenagers, you may be a perfect candidate for a career in PE teaching.

 The BA (Hons) Physical Education degree will enable you to develop the knowledge, skills and understanding to challenge outdated notions of physical education and thus play a part in creating the next generation of healthy and physically literate individuals.
-The developmental design of the programme allows you to base your career aspiration on experiences during the three year programme instead of committing to primary or secondary education at the start of their degree.
+The programme is designed to support you to explore a variety of teaching options and preferences, where you may not be ready to commit to primary or secondary education.

 In your second year, you will undertake a 100-hour placement in a school setting.
 You can choose to carry out your placement in either a primary school, a secondary school or a school focused on pupils with special needs (SEND).
-To help you clarify your career aspirations you can choose to split your placement experience between different school contexts, for example, primary school and secondary school.
-The programme is also designed to provide opportunities to explore working in Special Educational Needs and Disability (SEND).
+You can also choose to split your placement between different schools.

-Throughout the programme you will be engaging with pedagogy from both a theoretical and a practical perspective through delivering a diverse range of physical activities to children and young people in school settings.
-You will be working with pupils in every year of your degree through a range of experiential learning opportunities embedded within modules.
+Throughout the programme you will be engaging with pedagogy (the method and practice of teaching) from both a theoretical and a practical perspective through delivering a diverse range of physical activities to children and young people in school settings.
+In each year of your degree you will gain different types of experience in working with pupils.

-You will study in world-class sports facilities at the University including our sports science laboratory, climatic chamber, 25m swimming pool and 4G and astro-turf pitches.
+Marjon is a sports university through and through, and you will study in world-class sports facilities including our sports science laboratory, climatic chamber, 25m swimming pool and 4G and astro-turf pitches.
+You may also enjoy extra-curricular sporting activities or playing in our keenly-supported sports teams.

-In order to achieve Qualified Teaching Status (QTS), which you need to teach in most UK schools, you'll need to follow this degree with a postgraduate teaching qualification, such as PGCE PE, PGCE Primary or School Direct.
-This degree is a flexible route into teaching and the developmental design of the programme ensures that you are well placed to apply for a PGCE or School Direct programme in either the primary or secondary sectors to gain qualified teacher status (QTS).
+In order to achieve Qualified Teaching Status (QTS), which you need to teach in most UK schools, you'll need to follow this degree with a postgraduate teaching qualification, such as PGCE PE, PGCE Primary or School-based teacher training.
+The degree is designed to help you feel confident to apply for any of these routes.

 Study at our world class Sport & Health Centre